rune-labs/runeq-python/docs/pages/quickstart.rst

 Initialization
 --------------

-To get started with the library, use :class:`~runeq.initialize`:
+To get started with the library, use :class:`~runeq.initialize`.
+This loads credentials from your configuration file (see :ref:`quickstart_config`).

 .. code-block:: python